VCU School of Medicine is home to several Certificate programs that help prepare students for subsequent training

 In addition to degree-granting programs, the VCU School of Medicine is home to several Certificate programs that help prepare students for subsequent Medical (M.D.), Dental (D.D.S.) and other professional training, Ph.D. and M.S. training, as well as highly specialized careers in the health-related sciences.

-The Premedical Graduate Certificate Program (CERT) of Virginia Commonwealth University School of Medicine (SOM) is a one-year, graduate-level program for individuals seeking to enhance their qualifications for admission into professional school, including Medical, Dental, and Veterinary School.
-Students who successfully complete the Certificate Program also have an opportunity to continue to a Master of Science (M.S.) or Ph.D. degree program within the School of Medicine.
+The Premedical Health Sciences Certificate Program (CERT) of Virginia Commonwealth University School of Medicine (SOM) is a one-year, graduate-level program for individuals seeking to enhance their qualifications for admission into professional school, including Medical, Dental, and Veterinary School.
+Students who successfully complete the Certificate Program also have an opportunity to apply for admission to a Master of Science (M.S.) or Ph.D. degree program within the School of Medicine.